 While I prefer balanced bats, there are still some pros to end-loaded bats.
-If your physique can handle the top-heavy nature of end-loaded bats then the added mass can indeed help you produce more powerful hits.
+If your physique can handle the top-heavy nature of end-loaded bats, then the added mass can indeed help you produce more powerful hits.

 2-Piece ConneXion+ Construction

-The first benefit to 2-piece bats is the fact that there’s a higher level of flex when you come into contact with the ball.
+The first benefit of 2-piece bats is the fact that there’s a higher level of flex when you come into contact with the ball.
 Bats like the Easton Ghost that are constructed in a 2-piece fashion produce a whip effect that can drastically hasten your swing speeds and thus increase the power upon contact.

 This would make my muscles sore after just a couple of hours of training, which is a big problem when I’m trying to put in four to five hours to improve swing speed or bat control.
 That being said, there is one benefit to one-piece bats.

 The fact that they don’t flex at all means you won’t lose any power from your swing.
-This is mostly why power hitters prefer one-piece bats as they don’t need the whip effect to assist them and would rather just retain the swing power that they generate themselves.
+This is mostly why power hitters prefer one-piece bats, as they don’t need the whip effect to assist them and would rather just retain the swing power that they generate themselves.

 All that being said, if you aren’t the next Babe Ruth — at least in terms of power hitting — then you should probably stick to 2-piece bats.

 Let’s face it, high-end bats like this one don’t come cheap — unless you’re buying off-brand knockoffs that shatter on the first hit, anyway.
-While rather costly, these bats are a major investment as they’ll help you improve your skill and win games for your team.
+While rather costly, these bats are a major investment as they’ll help you improve your skills and win games for your team.

 It shocks me to see expensive bats that aren’t covered by a warranty.
 Fortunately, this masterpiece that Easton has released comes with a one-year warranty to give you peace of mind that your investment is protected no matter how hard you swing.

 It’s worth noting that I’d still recommend this bat even if it didn’t come with a warranty.
-I got mine quite a while ago and it’s been through a couple of hundred swings at least.
+I got mine quite a while ago, and it’s been through a couple of hundred swings, at least.

-I don’t baby my bats, I rough them up, but even after heavy usage over a short period of time my Easton still feels like it’s fresh out of the box.
-What can I say, when you buy a quality bat you can expect it to last you for a very long time.
-We’ve named this bat #1 in our best softball bats fast pitch category for a reason.
+I don’t baby my bats, I rough them up, but even after heavy usage over a short period of time, my Easton still feels like it’s fresh out of the box.
+What can I say?
+When you buy a quality bat, you can expect it to last you for a very long time.
+We’ve named this bat #1 in our best softball bats fastpitch category for a reason.
 If slowpitch is your thing, I’d recommend reading our Miken Velocit-e Ultra II review.